On this page:

 - Training in an outpatient community mental health center

-Students assigned to this practicum will typically carry a caseload break down that is 75% children and 25% adults
+Students assigned to this practicum will typically carry a caseload break down that is 75 percent children and 25 percent adults

-To enhance the development of skills consistent with the practitioner-scholar model and broaden the applicability of material-covered within the curriculum, students within the emphasis will be required to attend 2/3rd of the following activities designated for the emphasis:
+To enhance the development of skills consistent with the practitioner-scholar model and broaden the applicability of material-covered within the curriculum, you are required to attend two of the following activities designated for the emphasis:

-- Monthly Emphasis Meetings- Students will be responsible for attending and participating monthly meetings with the emphasis faculty and students.
+- Monthly Emphasis Meetings—You can attend and participate in monthly meetings with the emphasis faculty and students.

-- Brown Bag Discussion Series- Students will attend Brown Bag discussions where a specific topic will be selected for discussion.
+- Brown Bag Discussion Series—You can attend brown bag discussions where a specific topic will be selected for discussion.
 This could be based on an article, recent event in the media, book assigned for reading, etc.

-- Workshops/Training Series- Students will attend Workshops/Training seminars offered specifically for the SOPP community on topics related to clinical practice with youth and families.
+- Workshops/Training Series—You can attend workshops/training seminars offered specifically for the SOPP community on topics related to clinical practice with youth and families.
 These may focus on, for example, a specific clinical modality, innovative intervention, or specific assessment measure.